 We are a proud supporter of the PRCA Race and Ethnicity Equity Board (REEB).

 REEB exists to create both immediate and long-term proportional racial equity in public relations and communications.
 Its mission is to create long-term cultural change that enables Black and ethnically diverse professionals to thrive.
 For more information and to read about REEB’s goals, visit the PRCA website.

-We are member of the Black Comms Network.
-The mission for the group is to increase the seniority of Black PR and communications professionals of African or Caribbean heritage in the UK and to champion change in our industry.
+We are members of the Black Comms Network.
+The mission of the group is to increase the seniority of Black PR and communications professionals of African or Caribbean heritage in the UK and to champion change in our industry.
 They provide learning and resources, inspiration, and peer-to-peer networking to empower their members to claim their space.

 We have ongoing education programmes for staff to raise awareness of other people’s lived experiences.
-These include Lunch & Learns, a programme on Unlearning Racism and the FH Blog Series.
+These include Lunch & Learns, an Ethnic Minorities Network, and the FH blog series.
 We also have an African Caribbean Network (ACN) employee resource group and a mentorship programme.